 40. Canadian musicians rule the charts: Drake set a record by having a song on Billboard’s Hot 100 for 431 consecutive weeks, starting with “Best I Ever Had” in 2009.

 41. We’re home to blockbusters: At one point in 2017, the top two films at the U.S. Box Office—Suicide Squad and Sausage Party—were both produced in Canada.
 A third film filmed in Canada, Star Trek Beyond, was number eight for ticket sales at the same time.
 The Deadpool films and It were also filmed here.

 42. Our Indigenous music scene is mighty, with artists like Tanya Tagaq, A Tribe Called Red, Tomson Highway, Susan Aglukark, and Buffy Sainte-Marie representing Canada’s ancestral roots on the international stage.

-43. The Academy loves us: Canadians played pivotal roles in some of the biggest films of the last year, from Ryan Gosling’s role in La La Land, to the talented team of Montrealers Sylvain Bellemare, Patrice Vermette and Paul Hotte, who were behind the sound and visual production of Arrival.
+43. The Academy loves us: Canadians played pivotal roles in some of the biggest films of the last few years, from Ryan Gosling’s role in La La Land, to the talented team of Montrealers Sylvain Bellemare, Patrice Vermette and Paul Hotte, who were behind the sound and visual production of Arrival.
 Canada also dominates the Oscar’s animated short category.

 44. Our opera house is tops: There’s no city in North America with an opera house to compare to the Four Seasons Centre in Toronto.
 Jack Diamond, who built it, was promptly handpicked by Valery Gergiev to build the new Mariinsky II theatre in St. Petersburg, Russia.